-U.S. has plan to dismantle North Korea nuclear program within a year - Bolton
+U.S. has plan to dismantle North Korea nuclear programme within a year - Bolton

 “There’s not any starry-eyed feeling among the group doing this,” he said.
 “We’re well aware of what the North Koreans have done in the past.”

+Cronin, senior director of the Asia-Pacific Security Program at the Center for a New American Security, said he had heard from U.S. and South Korea officials that Pompeo was expected to return to Pyongyang at the end of this week and that Sung Kim was working to prepare the way for that trip.

+The U.S. side was “working to see whether they can prepare for high-level talks between Secretary Pompeo and Kim Jong Un and others in Pyongyang that would be a specific denuclearisation road map, or at least significant dismantlement steps that could fill in a roadmap,” he said.

-Republican Senator Susan Collins said the report was troubling.
+Republican Senator Susan Collins said she was troubled by the news reports.
 “North Korea has a long history of cheating on agreements that it’s made with previous administrations,” she said on CNN’s “State of the Union.”
 Collins stressed the need for “verifiable, unimpeded, reliable inspections” of the North’s weapons programs.

-Another of Trump’s fellow Republicans in the U.S. Senate, Lindsey Graham, echoed the need for skepticism, saying on NBC’s “Meet the Press” program, “If it is true that they are saying one thing and doing another, nobody should be surprised.”
+Another of Trump’s fellow Republicans in the U.S. Senate, Lindsey Graham, echoed the need for scepticism.

+“If it is true that they are saying one thing and doing another, nobody should be surprised,” he said on NBC’s “Meet the Press.”

-Reporting by Doina Chiacu; Additional reporting by David Brunnstrom, Lindsay Dunsmuir, Howard Schneider, John Walcott; Editing by Lisa Shumaker
+Reporting by Doina Chiacu; Additional reporting by David Brunnstrom, Lindsay Dunsmuir, Howard Schneider, John Walcott; Editing by Lisa Shumaker and Nick Zieminski